Ngufor-emmanuella/Ngufor-emmanuella/README.md

 - 🌱 I’m currently learning javascript
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with new front-end skills
-- 💬 Ask me about Web Development, Health, Diet and Fitness
+- 💬 Ask me about Web Development, Health, Diet and Fitness...
 - 📫 How to reach me via LlinkedIn(https://Nguforemmanuella)
 - 😄 Pronouns: I, She, Her ...
 - ⚡ Fun fact: I love travelling and learning new things